 If you’ve read one of those “I made $10k in one month blogging” posts and though you are gonna start a blog and make $10k in your first month you are gonna get very disappointed when I tell you this.

-You won’t make $10k in your first month, maybe not even in your first year of blogging.
+You won’t make $10k in your first month, probably not even in your first few years of blogging.

 BUT, and this is a big but, you CAN make $10k blogging.

 It will take A LOT of work and effort.

 It’s not easy and get rich fast kinda thing.

 It takes hard work and persistence.